jabelk/the-u-demos/demo-1/README.md

-# Demo 1: Building your first Netmiko scripts
+# Demo 1: Building your first Netmiko scripts (READ-ONLY)

 Goal: Use Netmiko read-only show commands to get operational data and build a CLI tool to scale it to share with others.